rahul-badgujar/tf_data_streamer_dart_package/README.md

 # TfDataStreamer

-This provides you with a streamer of data, which you can listen to.
+This provides you with a base for streamer of data, which you can listen to.
 Useful when you want to listen to the changes in certain data, coming from a source e.g., API, Files, or from somewhere within the code and has probability of changes with time, or requires reloading after certain events.